lamburt History, Family Crest & Coats of Arms

 Early Origins of the lamburt family

 The surname lamburt was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.

 Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
-Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire
+Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.

 "The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."

 Early History of the lamburt family

 This web page shows only a small excerpt of our lamburt research.
 Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lamburt History in all our PDF Extended History products and printed products wherever possible.

 lamburt Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like lamburt are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name lamburt include Lambert, Lambard, Lamberth and others.

 Early Notables of the lamburt family (pre 1700)

-Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary...
-Another 67 words (5 lines of text) are included under the topic Early lamburt Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...

 Migration of the lamburt family to Ireland

 Some of the lamburt family moved to Ireland, but this topic is not covered in this excerpt.

 Another 128 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the lamburt family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name lamburt, or a variant listed above: Anne Lambert, who settled in Virginia in 1653.